MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-training-report.md

 Here are some of the details to help you understand the training report errors and warnings.

 ## Errors

-- *Not enough data to train your model*
+When an error occurs, you can't continue until you resolve this error.
+These are error messages that may occur:

+- *The model needs at least *<ThresholdValue>* records to train. *<EntityName>* has only *<ActualValue>* records.
+Add data or select another entity.  *

     If you only have 50 records or less, you can’t train the model.
 Ideally, you should have at least 1,000 records.

-- *Not enough examples of each historical outcome to train your model*
+- *•The model needs at least *<ThresholdValue>* historical outcome records of each outcome value to train.
+Add data or select another entity. *

     You need at least 10 records of historical outcome for each class to train the model and predict the outcome.

-- *Not enough relevant data to train your model*
+- *•The model requires at least *<ThresholdValue>* features to train the model.
+Select the required fields.*

-    You don’t have any relevant data to train the model.
+    You don’t have any relevant features generated to train the model.

 ## Warnings

-- *Less than 1,000 records provided*
+- *•The model might produce better performance with optimum records of *<ThresholdValue>* or more to train the model. *<EntityName>* has <ActualValue> records.
+Add data for better model performance. *

     You have less than 1,000 records.
 Ideally, you should provide at least 1,000 records to train the model.